Natural Resources & Environ Sc (NRES)

 Field based course that exposes students to procedures and methods used in various resource settings in a hands-on manner.
 Includes weekly field trips to visit representative natural resource and environmental science settings with supporting laboratory exercises.
 Content of offerings vary by section, but all focus on resource management, environmental quality and assessment, and effects of consumption and use on the environment.
 Field trips required.
 Additional fees may apply.
 See Class Schedule.
 May be repeated in the same or subsequent semesters to a maximum of 6 hours.
 Prerequisite: NRES 201 and NRES 219.

 Examination of the relationship between environment and society and implications for ecological and human well-being.
 Social science perspective covered on topics such as environmental change, environmental decision-making, natural resource management, agricultural systems, and environmental risks, hazards, and disasters.
 Students will build critical thinking skills focused on contemporary problems in the interface between people and the physical environment.
-Same as ESE 287, GEOG 287, PS 273, and SOC 287.
+Same as ESE 287, GEOG 287, and PS 273.
 Prerequisite: NRES 102 and sophomore or higher standing.
 Introductory social science course recommended.

 This course satisfies the General Education Criteria for: